 The main hazards involved with tire manufacturing includes the use of ignitable liquids in the compounding stage, storage of finished tires and combustible dust (from re-treading operations).
 Ignitable liquids utilized in tire manufacturing are highly hazardous and industry recommended best practices and guidelines should be followed for the handling, transfer, storage of flammable liquids.
 For storage areas, storage limitations should be followed as recommended in the standards considering storage type, pile dimensions aisle width and clearance to ceiling.
 In addition, an effective emergency response plan facilitating early discovery, prompt employee action coupled with adequate sprinkler protection will make it possible to control fires at the early stages.

 Adequate protection of tire storage is critical to overall site fire protection.
 Fire in a rubber object tends to burrow into the material.
 The tire’s hollow, toroidal (doughnut-shaped) form allows flames to grow on its inner surface while at the same time shielding flames from sprinkler spray.
 The “Chimney Effect” is common when a fire starts in a row of tires, the air inside the stack becomes warmer and less dense than the outside air and begins to rise.
 As it rises cool air from the room is drawn in feeding the fire.
 Tires should be stored either on side, on tread or laced.
-These storage methods minimise the amount of space needed for storage and minimizes the amount of surface area exposed in a fire.
+These storage methods minimize the amount of space needed for storage as well as the amount of surface area exposed in a fire.
 Tires are also more stable as they are interlocked in one of the three storage patterns.

 Automatic fire protection for the tire storage greatly depends on storage height and height of the building.
 NFPA recognizes tire manufacturing as an Ordinary Hazard Group 2 occupancy (rubber processing).
 Tire storage is very demanding.
 Additional factors that should be noted during the installation or inspection of automatic sprinkler protection is the use of permanent or portable racks.
 Additionally, both NFPA and FM Global require that protection be provided for steel columns within storage areas.
 NFPA 13, Standard for the Installation of Sprinkler Systems, states that storage between 15 to 20 ft., one sidewall sprinkler directed to one side of the column at the 15 ft. level is required.
 Likewise, if storage height exceeds 20 ft. that two sidewall sprinklers, one at the top and the other at the 15 ft. level are required.